 AG 1081: Intersection Painting

-Intersection murals are a great way to bring community together and showcase the work of local artists and residents.
+Intersection paintings are a great way to bring community together and showcase the work of local artists and residents.
+However, it's important to note that painting is not permitted on stop signs, stop lights, and traffic circles for safety reasons.
+Also, be aware that artwork painted on the street doesn’t tend to last too long due to wear and tear from vehicle traffic and weather.
 If you are interested in adding a mural on a non-arterial street or at a non-signalized intersection in your neighborhood, this guide will walk you through the steps for how to apply for a free permit for your project.
 If you are interested in requesting a specially painted crosswalk, check out SDOT's Community Crosswalk program!

 I want to learn more about...